Trilingual Paddling – The Soul of Manhattan Kayak Co

 MKC was able to take skilled beginners from zero to a Manhattan Circumnavigation in a season or two, with a steady diet of basic classes and instructional touring.
-This type of touring added to and refined students’ technique each time we went out, as the varying conditions dictated.
+This type of touring refined students’ technique each time we went out, as the varying conditions dictated.
 As their skills and endurance increased, we went further and further.
 When a student could do a 15 mile round trip to the Statue of Liberty, we knew they were a just a step away from a trip all the way around Manhattan Island.

 Bold students would give it a go in the same season they started, while prudent students would wait until the following year.
 Many of these early kayak students are now super-capable paddlers who store their vessels in the boathouse and paddle all over the world.
 That was, and is, the basic blueprint to paddling success in touring kayaks and sea kayaks.
 Surely, the kayak itself deserved half the credit?